 Not ‘either/or’, but both

 As you can see, comparing OKRs and KPIs is like comparing apples to oranges.
 OKRs and KPIs serve different functions.
-KPIs measure performance (or lack thereof), whereas OKRs are a framework that businesses can use to change processes or outcomes for the better.
+KPIs measure performance, whereas OKRs are a framework that businesses can use to change processes or outcomes for the better.

 You should always keep an eye on your KPIs, but OKRs are your pathway to growth.

-Now we know what they are and why every business should be using them we want to dive a little deeper into our OKR breakdown and look at the best ways to structure and set your business OKRs, so you are getting the most out of them.
+Now that we know what they are and why every business should be using them, let’s dive deeper into the OKR formula.
+Let’s look at the best ways to structure and set your business OKRs so you get the most out of them.

-Step 1: Start with your big hairy audacious goal (or 5-year plan!)
+Step 1: Start with your big hairy audacious goal (aka.
+The BHAG)

 Perhaps you can start by looking at your 1, 5, or even 10-year plan for the company, what do you want to have achieved by each point?
 This will give you the best chance at setting aspirational high-level objectives.

 An OKR describes both what you will achieve (objectives) and how you are going to measure its achievement (key results).
-This makes OKRs a highly-effective goal-setting process.
-Being able to make an accurate measurement is what makes a goal, a goal.
-Without it, all you have is a desire or vision.
+This makes OKRs a highly effective goal-setting technique.
+Being able to make an accurate measurement is what makes a goal achievable.

-So how do you go about structuring and explaining employee OKRs?
+So how do you go about setting individual OKRs for functional teams?

 Let’s break it down further:

-What do you want to achieve?
+What is your desired outcome?
 Where do you want to go?
 Your objective is your big goal.
 We’ll use the example of a fictional bakery, The Frosted Frenchman.

 The Frosted Frenchman wants to be known for having the best croissants in Australia.

-This is now their objective: ‘Have the Best Croissants in Australia’. 🥐
+Their objective is now: ‘Have the Best Croissants in Australia’.

 Step 3: Create measurable goals (Key Results)